 Understanding TBI Music Therapy

 Music therapy offers a cutting-edge approach to recovery from TBI.
-It improves cognition, boosts muscle control, and helps patients relearn speech.
+It improves cognition, boosts muscle control, and aids patients to relearn speech skills.

-Because it engages several different areas in the brain at once, it’s effective for improving overall brain function.
+Music therapy engages several different areas in the brain at once, therefore effectively improves overall brain function.

-We hope this article has inspired you to incorporate music therapy into your regimen and boost your recovery.
+We hope this article has inspired you to incorporate music therapy into your healing to boost your recovery.

 Featured Image: ©iStock/RobertoDavid